rfe1stones/reviews/README.md

-Creating a SDC for reviews
+Creating an SDC service for reviews